 Flower of the Hour

-Before departing the domicile, I tried to get a recent pic of me with Gabrielle, the Snowshoe cat, who does not like the sight of a camera, or having her picture taken.
+Before departing the domicile, I tried to get a recent pic of me with Gabrielle, the Snowshoe cat.
+Gabby does not like the sight of a camera, or having her picture taken.
 She tolerated one pic or two before softly and pitifully meowing.
 Her aura and my aura do not gladly coincide!

-It was a fantastic, sunny day, one of those early spring afternoons when the wind coming through the truck window blows through your hair, and you forget all about chores and the bores of the world.
-Our 1966 Ford truck was a lucky buy during the autumn of 2016 when a guy in Texas was very desperate to sell it; and my guy in California was very happy to buy it.
+It was a fantastic, sunny day, not too warm, but what might be called temperate.
+Today was, in fact, one of those early spring afternoons when the wind coming through the truck window blows through your hair, and you forget all about chores and the bores of the world.
+Our 1966 Ford truck was a lucky buy during the autumn of 2016.
+A guy in Texas was very desperate to sell it; and my guy in California was very happy to buy it.

 The customers at the local nursery were in a friendly, chatty, elated mood.
 Everyone was polite and cheerful, and they all took turns chatting up Chance.
-A couple of people had brought their dogs (one was named Karma, which I consider really tempting fate), but they paid extravagant attention to Chance.
+A couple of people had brought their dogs (one was named Karma, which I consider really tempting fate).
+Everyone paid extravagant attention to Chance.

 One women asked to pet his silky ears.
-I promptly gave permission, and she proceeded to tell me tales of her Bassett hounds, Muffin, Montgomery, and Morgan.
+He glanced up at me, and I, his Owner, promptly gave permission.
+This gal proceeded to tell me tales of her Bassett hounds, Muffin, Rochester, and Morgan.
 Three Bassett hounds, I thought.
 Lots of clean-up with those monster paws!

 In leaving, this woman told me that Chance had made her day.
 I smiled at the thought and assured her that’s what he’s here for.

-I did contemplate pulling the potted geraniums into the garage during winter, but then I yielded to the cold, hard facts of reality.
-I no longer reside in Newcastle, a horticultural and temperate facsimile of Provence, with blinding dry, hot summers and decomposed granite for soil.
-Geraniums thrived everywhere there, in pots, in flower beds, in gardens.
+I did contemplate pulling the potted geraniums into the garage during winter, but, then.
+I yielded to the cold, hard facts of reality.
+I no longer reside in Newcastle, a horticultural and atmospheric facsimile of Provence, with blinding dry, hot summers and decomposed granite for soil.
+Geraniums thrived everywhere there, in pots, in flower beds, in gardens, on slopes.